Department of Justice is now the Department of Communities and Justice. Find out more >

 When your employer gets a garnishee order, they have to leave you with a minimum amount of money to live on, known as the 'weekly compensation amount'.
-The current weekly compensation amount is $494.30 (as at 1 October 2017).
+The current weekly compensation amount is $530.30 per week (as at 1 April 2021).
 The weekly compensation amount is changed in April and October each year.
 You can check the current amount on the Local Court website.

 Your employer is also allowed to deduct a further $13.00 for their administration expenses.